Diagnostic Medical Sonography

 There are ways to get help paying for college.
 Learn more about paying for college.

-The Pipeline for the Advancement of the Healthcare Workforce (PATH) program provides free training and supports for occupations within the health care field.
+The Pipeline for the Advancement of the Healthcare Workforce (PATH) program provides financial and other supports for occupations within the health care field.
 Learn more about PATH, including support services, programs and eligibility.

 Start/Info Session

-The DMS program application is due the second Friday in February by 5 p.m. for the cohort that begins in June of the same year.
-Students are required to attend a DMS information session before applying to the program.
+The DMS program application is due by the first Friday in February by 5 p.m. for the cohort that begins in June of the same year.
+Students are required to attend a sonography information session before applying to the program.

-1. If you are interested in this career, register to attend a DMS information session (a requirement for admission).
-Session dates and times vary, and all sessions are held online via Zoom (a link will be emailed to you the day before the scheduled meeting date).
+1. If you are interested in this career, attend an information session and fulfill this requirement for admission.
+Session dates and times vary, and all sessions are held online via Microsoft Teams (a link will be emailed to you the day before the scheduled meeting date).

 If you have questions regarding program admission requirements or how to apply, please call LLCC Student Success at 217-786-2224 and request to speak with a health professions student success coach.